Ely Circular Walk

 Ely’s Old Town, the Cathedral and numerous tea options are passed before a quayside stroll and the finish back to the station.
 Stile Count: 2.

-Traffic noise from the A10 and the Ely Bypass can be heard on significant parts of the walk.
+Traffic noise from the A10 and the Ely Bypass can be heard on a significant part of the walk.

 Walk Options